A guide to cookies in Next.js - LogRocket Blog

 In this case, the

 button will only render if the cookie exists.
-Go ahead and run the development server to see this in action.
+Run the development server to see this in action.
 You can see this cookie visually using the dev tools by triggering

 Control+Shift+J and then selecting the Application section, as shown below:

-With that done, let’s remove the cookie to allow the user to sign out.
+Now, let’s remove the cookie to allow the user to sign out.
 First, write another function:

 const removeCookieHandler = () => { removeCookie('new-user'); router.replace("/"); };

-Now, bind it to another
+Next, bind it to another

 button that will only render if the cookie is available.
 What does that mean?
 The cookie will be available if the user is registered.
-Here’s what that will look like:
+Here’s what that will look like in the code:

 {cookies['new-user'] && ( <button onClick={removeCookieHandler} className={styles.resetbutton}> Reset new user registration </button> )}

-Note: Editor’s note: This article was reviewed for accuracy by Elijah Asaolu on 20 April 2024 and updated to include information about working with cookies in Next.js v14, as well as in the App Router vs. the Pages Router.
-Sections were also added regarding defining cookie behaviors and properties, setting multiple cookies, and working with cookies and Next.js route handlers, Server Components, middleware, Server Actions, and client-side vs. server-side cookies.
-The article was previously updated on 3 July 2023 to include information about common issues and fixes associated with the